lucasluqui/KnightLauncher/README.md

 1. Prerequisites:
    - [Java](https://www.java.com/en/download/) installed.
 2. Download the latest Knight Launcher release ZIP file [here](https://github.com/lucasluqui/KnightLauncher/releases/latest).
-3. Extract the downloaded `KnightLauncher-x.x.x.zip` ZIP file to your Spiral Knights folder (`x.x.x` will vary depending on the current version).
+3. Extract the downloaded `KnightLauncher-x.x.x.zip` ZIP file to your Spiral Knights directory (`x.x.x` will vary depending on the current version).
+   - <ins>**Windows**</ins>:
-   - **Windows**: Steam installations can be found by right-clicking the game on your Steam library and selecting "Manage" → "Browse Local Files," you can also look for it at `<Your Steam Folder>\steamapps\common\Spiral Knights`.
-Standalone installations can be found by right-clicking the Spiral Knights shortcut on your desktop and then clicking "Open File Location," you can also look for it at `<Your User Folder>\AppData\LocalLow\spiral`.
+     - **Steam**: Steam installations can be found by right-clicking the game on your Steam library and selecting "Manage" → "Browse Local Files," you can also look for it at `<Your Steam Folder>\steamapps\common\Spiral Knights`.
-   - **macOS**: Steam installations can be found at `/Users/<Your User Folder>/Library/Application Support/Steam/steamapps/common/Spiral Knights/`.
-Standalone installations can be found at `/Users/<Your User Folder>/Library/Application Support/spiral`.
-For both types of installations you'll find a `Spiral Knights.app` file which you need to open, then browse to `Contents/Resources/Java`, this is the game's folder.
+     - **Standalone**: Standalone installations can be found by right-clicking the Spiral Knights shortcut on your desktop and then clicking "Open File Location," you can also look for it at `<Your User Folder>\AppData\LocalLow\spiral`.
+   - <ins>**macOS**</ins>:
+     - **Steam**: Steam installations can be found by right-clicking the game on your Steam library, selecting "Manage" → "Browse Local Files," then right click the "Spiral Knights" application file and select "Show Package Contents".
+Once this is done, browse to `Contents/Resources/Java`.
+This is where you must extract the zip file you downloaded earlier.
+     - **Standalone**: Standalone installations can be found by searching "Spiral Knights" in Applications, then right click on the result and select "Show in Finder", finally right click the "Spiral Knights" Application file and select "Show Package Contents", and browse to `Contents/Resources/Java`.
+This is where you must extract the zip file you downloaded earlier.
+   - <ins>**Linux**</ins>:
-   - **Linux**: Steam installations are not natively supported, but the launcher will still call Steam and launch through Proton if you place Knight Launcher's JAR file in the game's folder.
-Standalone installations are found at your user's home folder then `.getdown/spiral`.
+     - **Steam**: Steam installations are not natively supported, but the launcher will still call Steam and launch through Proton if you place Knight Launcher's JAR file in the game's directory.
+     - **Standalone**: Standalone installations are found at your user's home folder then `.getdown/spiral`.

+> [!NOTE]
-   - Bear in mind that these are the *usual* installation locations, your mileage may vary.
+> Bear in mind that those are the *usual* installation locations, your mileage may vary.

-4. Double-click the `KnightLauncher.jar` JAR file.
+5. Double-click the `KnightLauncher.jar` JAR file.
 The launcher should now boot up.
-5. If nothing happens, double-click the `KnightLauncher_windows.bat` file or `KnightLauncher_mac_linux.sh` file depending on your operating system.
+6. If nothing happens, double-click the `KnightLauncher_windows.bat` file or `KnightLauncher_mac_linux.sh` file depending on your operating system.

 Still not working?
 Open a post in [Discord's tech support channel](https://discord.gg/m6TT9PM9B7).